 You can now choose any design you would like.
 While there are RSS campaigns to choose from, I'd recommend going with something like Simple Text (the last one) which is easiest to edit without removing a bunch of default content.

-Click Preview and Test then Enter Preview Mode at the top to see that it's pulling in your events correctly.
+Click Preview and Test at the top then click Enter Preview Mode to see that it's pulling in your events correctly.
 If the events appear but don't look right, you may need to right-click in the text editor and choose 'Paste and Match Style' to avoid any extra formatting being added.

-You can also click on the Live Merge Info button in the bottom right corner to see exactly how it would look to a specific subscriber.
+You can also click on the Enable live merge tag info toggle to see exactly how it would look to a specific subscriber.

 Last but not least you can also click Preview and Test then Send test email to see how it looks on your desktop and mobile email programs.

-Now click Next, confirm everything looks good and there are no errors, then click Start RSS.
+Now close the preview mode, click Next in the bottom right corner, confirm everything looks good and there are no errors, then click Start RSS.